 CPT is employment which is an integral part of an established curriculum or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.
-In practical terms, 'integral part of an established curriculum' means employment must be required by the curriculum or, if not required, the student must receive academic credit for the training.
-CPT is available only prior to the completion of your degree program, and you must have a job offer at the time of application.
+In practical terms, 'integral part of an established curriculum' means employment must be required by the student's academic program or, if not required, the student must receive academic credit for the training.
+CPT is available only prior to the completion of the degree program, and the student must have a job offer at the time of application.
 F-1 students who engage in an aggregate of 12 months or more of full-time curricular practical training become ineligible for optional practical training.